-Here is not the place or time to go into the laws of keeping kosher.
-If anybody who is not yet keeping a kosher home wishes to make their home kosher, they should contact their nearest Chabad house (or Chabad online, in cyberspace) and arrangements will be made for a rabbi to come and make your kitchen kosher and teach you all the laws and details.
+I will not go into all details of the laws of kosher.
+But if anybody who is not yet keeping a kosher home wishes to make their home kosher, they should contact their nearest Chabad house (or Chabad online, in cyberspace) and arrangements will be made for a rabbi to come and make your kitchen kosher and teach you all the laws and details.

 Very briefly keeping kosher involves separation of milk and meat, eating only kosher animals that have been ritually slaughtered, soaked and salted according to Jewish law, and checking vegetables (and some fruits) for bugs (as we are forbidden from eating bugs).
 We also have to eat only kosher species of fish which means having both scales and fins.